-YAPPERS share their experiences as young philanthropists
+YAPPERS share their experiences

 Connor Hartig, second-year YAPPER